lala002-brin/BRIN_ComChem_workshop/Day-2/materials/readme.md

 #### Ensure a Terminal for SSH Connection is Available:
   a.
-Windows: PowerShell
+Windows: PowerShell (available by default on most versions).

   b.
 Linux: Usually pre-installed by default

   c.
 Mac: Usually pre-installed by default

-#### List of software
+#### Required Software:
-1. YASARA Structure Installation:
+YASARA Structure:

-YASARA Structure (https://www.yasara.org/products.htm) will be installed directly by the organizing team.
-As YASARA requires a license, the installation will be managed to ensure proper licensing for all participants.
+YASARA is a powerful tool for molecular modeling and simulation.
+The installation will be handled by the organizing team to ensure proper licensing.
+You don’t need to install it yourself.

-2. DSV:
+For more information, visit YASARA Structure (https://www.yasara.org/products.htm).

+Discovery Studio Visualizer (DSV):

 DSV is software for molecular modeling and analysis.
-Ensure you have it installed or access to it if needed for the project https://discover.3ds.com/discovery-studio-visualizer-download
+Please make sure you have it installed or have access to it if needed for your project.
+Download it here: Discovery Studio Visualizer Download (https://discover.3ds.com/discovery-studio-visualizer-download).